Modeling Large Nonstationary Spatial Data with the Full-Scale Basis Graphical Lasso: Discussion

-Neutral temperature fields, especially in the lower thermosphere altitude region, are highly temporally variable because of the influence of atmospheric waves originating from the lower atmosphere.
+One area where the method can be adapted is to allow for non-stationarity in $Z_2$.
+For example, it can be seen in Figure \ref{fig:fitvsemp_stdev} that the empirical standard deviation of the dataset is highly spatially variable.
+The easiest way to adapt the model to handle nonstationary residuals would be to profile the variance by having the residual variance be some function of a set of spatial predictors.
+Such an approach was used in \cite{axingneed} to model nonstationarity in the ionospheric electrostatic potential and shown to work well.
+Another option would be to choose a model that is naturally nonstationary, such as the generalized Gaspari-Cohn model \cite{gilpin}.
+Due to the highly spatially variable influence of atmospheric waves, which provide a large portion of the energy input into the lower thermosphere, this seems to be a natural avenue for further study in this application \cite{liu.gravity.waves}.

+In addition to their spatial variability, atmospheric waves also impart significant temporal variability on neutral temperature fields, especially in the lower thermosphere.
 It is helpful to incorporate the dependence of temporal scales on their spatial scales.
 For this reason, future work could involve extending these ideas into a time-dependent scenario.
 There are several ways this could be done.
 Autoregressive structure in the basis coefficients could be endowed, or sets of spatiotemporal functions such as radial 3D needlets could be investigated (\cite{threedneedlets}).
 Alternatively, it may be possible to leverage a software package such as EiGLasso (\cite{eiglasso}) or TeraLasso (\cite{teralasso}) to determine a Kronecker sum structure using an algorithm similar to the one discussed here.

+Another avenue for further investigation involves the use of the model as a statistical downscaler.
+The subgrid-scale prediction results suggest that the model is better at predicting localized variation, both in terms of CRPS and RMS error, than other spatial Gaussian process models.
+Since geophysical model runs such as WACCM-X at 0.25 degree resolution are very computationally intense, being able to run the model at low resolution and perform conditional simulation to estimate the subgrid scale behavior and associated uncertainties may be useful.
+While the results of the previous section are encouraging, whether this model is able to do this estimation operationally and with sufficient accuracy to justify its use in this way remains to be seen.